MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.AzureStackStorage/v0.9.8.1/AzureRM.AzureStackStorage.md

 ### [Get-ACSNode](./Get-ACSNode.md)
-Gets a list of nodes in azure_2 Consistent Storage.
+Gets a list of nodes in Azure Consistent Storage.

 ### [Get-ACSRoleInstanceMetricDefinition](./Get-ACSRoleInstanceMetricDefinition.md)